Get the Best WordPress Backup

 John Turner is the President of Duplicator.
 He has over 20+ years of business and development experience and his plugins have been downloaded over 25 million times.

 In this tutorial, we’ll show you how to back up WordPress Multisite!
+You’ll be ready to protect your entire network at all times.

 Why You Should Back Up Your WordPress Multisite